njones61/ce547/docs/resources/syllabus.md

 Since we go over the solutions together in class and self-grade the homework, late homework will not be accepted.
 If you have a legitimate reason for not having the homework completed before we grade it in class, you should contact me to get permission for a late submission.

+## Term Project
+There will be a term project that will involve building a complete groundwater model of a real-world site.
+More details about the project are provided on the [Term Project Overview page.](https://byu-ce547.readthedocs.io/en/latest/termproject/tpoverview/tp_overview/)

 ## Academic Honesty

 If I discover that you have cheated on one of my exams, I will give you a failing grade for the course and refer you to the BYU Honor Code Office.